trevizor/NMS_MODS/NoAimAdjustments/readme.txt

 	- Navigate to No Man's Sky/GAMEDATA/PCBANKS
 	- Delete DisableMods.txt
 	- Create a folder called MODS
-	- Extract the .pak file to MODS
+	- Extract the desired .pak file to MODS

+1.59 and Experimental builds.

 It modifies:
-GCGRAPHICSGLOBALS.GLOBAL.MBIN
+GCPLAYERGLOBALS.GLOBAL.MBIN